 The Parties will, on a regular basis, keep each other informed of and consult on matters of common interest, which in their opinion are likely to lead to mutual collaboration.

-Consultation and exchange of information and documents under this MoU will be without prejudice to arrangements, which may be required to safeguard the confidential and restricted character of certain information and documents.
+Consultation and exchange of information and documents under this MoU will be without prejudice to arrangements, which may be required to safeguard the confidential and restricted character of certain information and documents developed in the framework of the initiative executed by NNLE “Curatio International Foundation”.
 Such arrangements will survive the termination of this MoU and of any agreements signed by the Parties within the scope of this collaboration.

 The Parties will, at such intervals as deemed appropriate, convene meetings to review the progress of activities being carried out under the present MoU and to plan future activities.